programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

-{% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-07.png" alt="Scatterplot displaying the relationship of population (in log10) in 15% of the sister cities that were randomly selected." caption="Figure 7.
-Scatterplot displaying the relationship of the population (in log10) in the sister cities that were randomly selected." %}
+{% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-07.png" alt="Scatter plot displaying the relationship of population (in log10) in 15% of the sister cities that were randomly selected." caption="Figure 7.
+Scatter plot displaying the relationship of the population (in log10) in randomly selected sister city pairs." %}

-Now that we have created a basic plot, we can explore how to change its look.
-We will begin by changing the size and color of the points to have static values.
+Now that you have created this basic plot, you start playing with its appearance.
+Let's begin by applying a fixed size and color to the points.

 ```